 Man’s Search for Meaning by Viktor Frankl

 Frankl is one of the most profound modern thinkers on meaning and purpose.
 His contribution was to change the question from the vague philosophy of “What is the meaning of life?” to man being asked and forced to answer with his actions.
 He looks at how we find purpose by dedicating ourselves to a cause, learning to love and finding a meaning to our suffering.
-Man’s Search for Ultimate Meaning is also extremely powerful.
+His other two books on the topic, Will To Meaning and Man’s Search for Ultimate Meaning have gems in them as well.

 48 Laws of Power by Robert Greene

 It is impossible to describe this book and do it justice.
 But if you plan on living life on your terms, climbing as high as you’d like to go, and avoid being controlled by others, then you need to read this book.
 If you want a simpler entry point, start with The 50th Law, which I was the researcher for.

 I’m amazed how many young people haven’t read this book.
 Truly life-changing.
 This is the classic of my generation; it is the book that defines our age and ultimately, how to find meaning in it.
 In terms of other transformative fiction, I cannot speak highly enough of What Makes Sammy Run? by Budd Schulberg, The Moviegoer by Walker Percy and Invisible Man by Ralph Ellison.

 Rules for Radicals and Reveille for Radicals Saul D. Alinsky